On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Coincidence Summing

+In the proceeding equations where multiplicity terms are shown, the exponent notion indicates matrix multiplication with the indices taken of the power; that is, $a^k_{ij} :=[a^k]_{ij}$.
+As such, $a^0$ indicates the identity matrix.
+The form of $\phi_{ij}^{(\mu m)}$ is as follows:

-For the terms in the above sum, the multiplicity of the terms; i.e., the sum of the exponents $m=l+p+q$, is bounded by the branch number $\mu$.
-Therefore, the only nonzero terms in the above sum are in this bound and the sums need not all be written to the $\mu^{th}$ term.
-We now look to reorder this sum in terms of the multiplicity.
-The general term of equation 17 can be taken as the general term of a set
+For the terms in the above sum, the multiplicity of the terms, i.e., the sum of the exponents $m=l+p+q$, is bounded by the branch number $\mu$.
+Therefore, the only non-zero terms in the above sum are in this bound and the sums need not all be written to the $\mu^{th}$ term.
+This sum can now be reordered in terms of the multiplicity.
+The general term of Eq.~\eqref{eqn:eqn17} can be taken as the general term of a set: